matrixorigin/matrixone/docs/en/MatrixOne/Overview/SSB Test Performance.md

 ## **Standalone node&Single table**
-We use standalone service to execute flat table(`lineorder_flat`) queries with MatrixOne, and compared the results with ClickHouse(可能需要遮掩名字) in the same configuration.
+We use standalone service to execute flat table(`lineorder_flat`) queries with MatrixOne, and compared the results with ClickHouse in the same configuration.
 The table `lineorder_flat` has 600 million rows data and takes up 220 GB of space.

 !!! info